 Step back through time and spend a day at Colne Valley Museum which is housed in a row of weavers’ cottages, known as Spring Rock, built circa 1845.

-Many of the rooms have been reconstructed in their original form and are furnished and equipped to show the home life of a hand-loom weaver’s family of the period.
+We now have a complete period cottage whiuch has been furnished and equipped to show the home life of a hand-loom weaver’s family of the time.

 We specialise in Keystage 1 and Keystage 2 history-based projects about the Victorian era, and really bring these topics alive with hands-on activities and costumed role-plays.